top of page

 Submission Instructions

-Each person listed on any project submitted for the event must fill out and turn in a copy of the COI form.
-Forms should be turned in to your institution's Nursing Research on the Green representative, or may be sent via email to nrotg.contact@gmail.com
+Each person listed on any project submitted for the event must fill out and turn in a copy of the WNA Financial Disclosure form.
+Forms are uploaded at the time you complete your INTENT TO PRESENT webform.

 Eligibility Criteria

-• Completed, works-in-progress, and previously presented/published studies and projects (within the past 3 calendar years [2020 to date]) are welcome for Poster and Research Corner submission.
+• Completed, works-in-progress, and previously presented/published studies and projects within the past 3 calendar years (2023 to date) are welcome for Poster and Research Corner submission.

 • Abstracts may be submitted to one of the following three categories: Research, Evidence-Based Practice, or Quality Improvement/Program Evaluation.

-• Submission of an abstract constitutes a commitment by the author(s) to present if accepted.
+• Submission of an abstract constitutes a commitment by the author(s) to present.

 • Students: Please have your abstract and poster reviewed and approved by one of your academic nursing faculty.